-The redesigned 2017 Hyundai Elantra provides a six-speed manual transmission on its cheapest trim (the SE), but selecting it instead of the automatic results in a one-mpg penalty in both city and highway mileage.
-To get the automatic, you’ll pay a $1,000 price increase.
+The Hyundai Elantra and Elantra GT provide a six-speed manual transmission on its cheapest trim (the SE), but selecting it instead of the automatic results in a one-mpg penalty in both city and highway mileage.
+To get the automatic, you’ll pay a $1,100 price increase.

-The sporty Hyundai Veloster is equipped with a six-speed manual transmission at the cheapest price ($18,000).
+The Veloster is on hiatus so far for 2018.
+The 2019 arrives in the spring.
+The 2017 Hyundai Veloster is equipped with a six-speed manual transmission at the cheapest price ($18,000).
 You do suffer a one-mpg penalty, but the automatic rings in at $1,250 more.

 Both the LX and EX trims get a six-speed manual transmission as standard, and it offers the best fuel economy (27 city/ 38 highway) the Rio can muster.

 The Kia Forte features a six-speed manual as standard equipment, but it suffers a fuel mileage penalty of one mpg city and two mpg highway versus the automatic (26 city/ 39 highway).
 To get that mileage, the automatic adds $1,710 to the bottom line.